-The tubeless floor pumps are great but they often take some supplemental pumping to get a bead to fully seat.
+The tubeless floor pumps are great, but they often take some supplemental pumping to get a bead to seat fully.
 The Trail King is one of the few tires that needed no extra encouragement, it went on in one shot at about 35 PSI.
 This is significant.
 We didn't try, but we expect one may be able to set this tire up with a normal floor pump.

-At $75, the Trail King ProTection Apex is an okay value.
-The on-trail performance was rock-solid but the price tag is a touch high for most people to stray from the comparably priced tried and true tires.
+The Trail King ProTection Apex is an okay value.
+The on-trail performance was rock-solid, but the price tag is a touch high for most people to stray from the comparably priced tried and true tires.
 Tires are an investment and a risky one at that.
 Folks who are looking to try something new may be a little gun shy at this price.

 The Trail King is available in a few other versions.